How to Install uv on Debian: The Fast Python Package Manager

 The debian.griffo.io repository doesn’t just provide uv.
 It also includes many other useful development tools:

 You can explore all available packages by browsing the repository at debian.griffo.io.
-If you’re interested in other development tools, check out our guide on How to Install Zig on Debian, which uses the same repository and installation process.
+If you’re interested in other development tools, check out our guides on How to Install Zig on Debian for systems programming, How to Install Updated eza on Debian for a modern ls replacement, and How to Install Updated fzf on Debian for powerful fuzzy finding, all using the same repository and installation process.

 Troubleshooting